Use Tiled custom properties

 .

-So, in order to be usable in Tiled, your custom types must be "Reflectable".
+In order to be usable in Tiled, your custom types must be "reflectable" :

 trait.

-It is particulary useful to do so: if you don't, you would have to fill all the fields of your custom type when you use it in Tiled.
+It is particulary useful: this way, you don't have to fill all the fields of your custom type when you use it in Tiled.

-Before you can add custom properties to your map, you will need to export them from Bevy then import them in Tiled.
+Before you can add custom properties to your map, you will need to export them from your app then import them in Tiled.

 When running with the user_properties